-- Have alternative options in dealing with uncertainty and risks if the project life-cycle did not meet the expected schedule or budget that has been planned within the project timeline.
+- Have alternative options in dealing with uncertainty and risks if the project life-cycle does not meet the expected schedule or budget that has been planned within the project timeline.

-- Always monitor and analyse the project’s timeline to keep track of the progress of the tasks performed by the staff members and workers.
+- Always monitor and analyze the project’s timeline to keep track of the progress of the tasks performed by the staff members and workers.

-- Deliver the project in accordance with the scheduled timeline and try to minimize the effect if the timeline cannot be met by having a backup plan.
+- Deliver the project following the scheduled timeline and try to minimize the effect if the timeline cannot be met by having a backup plan.

 - Use project management tools to visualize and map out the project’s timeline to identify dependencies and draw out the constraints and assumptions of the project.

-- Have contingencies plan in place to cover for any resource constraints that might cause the project’s timeline to be pushed back.
+- Have a contingency plan to cover any resource constraints that might cause the project’s timeline to be pushed back.

 Examples of Projects’ Quality/Specification Assumptions

-- The quality of all of the equipment or materials is in good working condition throughout the project life-cycle.
-However, for some materials or equipment, the quality of the goods may depreciate thus affecting its’ working condition.
+- The quality of all equipment or materials is in good working condition throughout the project life-cycle.
+However, for some materials or equipment, the quality of the goods may depreciate, thus affecting their’ working condition.

-- The scope and specifications of the project will not undergo changes when the project takes place.
+- The scope and specifications of the project will not change when the project takes place.
 However, when conducting the project, there might be cases where the scope and specifications need to be altered to cater to the requirements and needs of the project.

-- All the goods supplied by the suppliers are in the best condition and with the most preferable quality.
+- All the goods supplied by the suppliers are in the best condition and of the preferable quality.

 - All the staff members and workers possess good qualities of the required skills in the project.
 However, the work quality of the workers may resonate differently as they possess differences in skills, training, and experiences.